VanEend/Bachelorarbeit_Messwagen/README.md

 - Vertical_Profile; Creates a vertical profile of temperature and humidity along the long route.
 This file is a R-based version of the Julia file inside the *Julia* folder.
 I recommend using the Julia version due to worse graphic performance on this R-based version.
 - In addition for every file a html file is provided to have a brief overview of the result

+## Graphic display problems

+If for some reason the R-Markdown returns a error message for displaying graphics, please check if the decimal points of the datasets are denoted as a dot.
+If this should not be the case, please change the decimal point into a dot and run the program again.
+The program should now be able to display graphics again.

 **Status: 28.05.2025**